Billykuraki/android-interview/android_interview.md

 ---
-layout: page
+permalink: /android_interview/
 title: VIZIO Android Take-Home project
-permalink: /android_interview/
+author_profile: false
 ---
 ## Hello!
 Thank you for interviewing with VIZIO.
 This document outlines the guideline you will need to complete the take-home project.
 You’ll have a week to complete the project.
 If you have any questions during the process please reach out to your recruiter and we’ll get back to you ASAP.